juepi/PIO-ESP32-Template/README.md

 # Introduction
-A template for ESP8266 programming using VSC + [PlatformIO](https://platformio.org/) supporting MQTT, OTA-flashing, ESP Deep-Sleep and VCC readouts.
+A template for ESP32 programming using VSC + [PlatformIO](https://platformio.org/) supporting MQTT, OTA-flashing and ESP Deep-Sleep.

 ## Local Requirements
 A (local) MQTT broker is mandatory for OTA-Flashing.
 With deactivated OTA-flashing, you might remove MQTT functionality.
 Additionally, personal settings like WIFI SSID and Passphrase will be taken from local environment variables, see `platformio.ini`.

-## Hardware Requirements
-To be able to use DEEP_SLEEP functionality, you will most probably need a small hardware modification for you ESP board: connect pin D0 to RST pin.
-This will allow the ESP to wake up after the defined sleep time as defined in the `include/generic-config.h` file.

 ## An important notice on MQTT usage
 As the main intention of this program is to run on a MCU that is powered off (sleeping) most of the time, we will **only work with retained messages** here!
 This ensures that a client subscribing to a topic will receive the last value published "instantly" and does not need to wait for someone to publish "latest news".